web-dave/webdave.de/src/assets/posts/angular-elements.md

 # Angular Elements

-Since Angular Version 6 was released, there is a new cool features available: `Angular-Elements`.
+Since Angular version 6 was released, there is a new cool features available, called: `Angular Elements`.

-## What are Angular-Elements?
+## What are Angular Elements?

-It's the possibility to produce standalone Angular Components.
+It's the possibility to produce standalone Web Components written in Angular.

 #### But:

-    What I mostly see is that people use this feature to ship complete features (modules) within it.
+    What I often see is that people use this feature to ship complete features (modules).
     Which is very cool!

-From an architecture perspective this means, we can finally build micro frontends.
-Something you may know from the Backend.
-There you call this pattern Microservices.
+From an architecture perspective, this means we can finally build micro apps.
+The pattern is also know as [Micro Frontends](https://micro-frontends.org/).
+This is something you may be familiar with in the backend, here you call this pattern Microservices.

-Here I want to show you how to build and use them.
+In this blog I want to show you how to build and use these Angular Elements.

-### What is a Angular-Element?
+### What is an Angular Element?

-It's a wrapper to convert an Angular Component into a customElement.
+A Angular Element is a wrapper to convert an Angular Component into a Custom Element.

-Custom elements are part of something you might know as WebComponent.
+Custom elements are part of something that you might know as Web Component.

-WebComponents are HTML tags you can define.
+Custom Element are HTML tags you can define and use.

-I don't want to go into WebComponents here, but let me show you some interesting facts about them.

 WebComponents are an umbrella combining three techniques:

 - Template `<template></template>`
 - Shadow DOM `<#shadow-root></shadow-root>`
-- CustomElement `<foo-bar></foo-bar>`
+- Custom Element `<foo-bar></foo-bar>`

-#### People mostly mean CustomElements when they talk about WebComponents
+#### Most People mean Custom Elements when they talk about Web Components

-### How does a CustomElement look like?
+### How does a Custom Element look like?

-Its a `ES6 class` which extends `HTMLElement` and so it inherits the entire `DOM API`.
+Custom Elements can be defined as a `ES6 class` which extends `HTMLElement` and so it inherits the entire `DOM API`.
-That means any properties/methods that you add to the class become part of the element's DOM interface and it creates a public JavaScript API for your tag.
+That means any properties/methods that you add to the class become part of the element's DOM interface and it creates a public JavaScript API for your custom html tag.

 ```typescript
 class MoinComponent extends HTMLElement {}
 ```

-You must define it to introduce it to the Browser, therefore you have to call `customElements.define()` which takes two parameters.
+You must define it to be able to register to the Browser, therefore you have to call `customElements.define()` which takes two parameters.
 The first Parameter is the Tag-Name, the second Parameter is the Class you want to register for this TagName.
 There are some very Important rules you have to follow when it come to creating CustomElements.

 1. The TagName must be lowercase and MUST contain a dash `-` (kebab-case).
-So the HTML parser can distinguish CustomElements from regular elements.
-It also ensures forward compatibility when new tags are added to HTML (HTML tags are without dashes).
+So the HTML parser can distinguish CustomElements from a regular HTML element.
+It also ensures forward compatibility when new tags are added to the HTML (HTML tags are without dashes).
 2. TagNames must be Unique and can only defined once.
 3. CustomElements are NEVER self-closing